dhaval-techgeek/myob-coding-test/README.md

 6. To add new tax slab, we need a code change for now.
 It's not configurable externally.
 7. When the artifact will run, it will generate the log file at the same place where the JAR is located
+8. Providing both files in the command line arguments, while running the JAR, in the required format is necessary.